Cabral (footballer): Personal life

+Cabral is a cousin of fellow footballers Manuel Fernandes, Gelson Fernandes and Edimilson Fernandes.

 In 2016, Cabral was found not guilty at Kingston upon Hull Crown Court after a woman had accused him of rape from his time at Sunderland.
 The woman had consensual sex with several footballers and the judge called her claim a "weak case".
-Cabral stated "I was really angry for my family, for my friends, for this because everybody think 'You rape girls', 'You are a rapist'.
+Cabral stated: "I was really angry for my family, for my friends, for this because everybody think 'You rape girls', 'You are a rapist'.
 Now the real story goes out.
 I am not guilty."